 Cold traffic is all those pop-ups and pop-under banners that pop up when you go to some pirate sites, porn tube sites, or trash portals with scandalous headlines.

 However, for most products and services in this world, “cold traffic” is a waste of money and will have no effect.
 It only helps to deal with warm and hot traffic.

-As I said, these terms hot, warm and cold are used for various other things.
+As I said, the terms hot, warm, and cold are used for various other things.
 For example, the leads I just talked about.
-Let’s say we have an apartment for sale in the “A Blok” neighbourhood.
+Let’s say we have an apartment for sale in the “A Blok” neighborhood.
 Hot leads would be people who want to buy an apartment in “A Block”.
 Warm leads would be people who are thinking of buying an apartment in the near future but do not know where, so they ask.

 By the way, hot leads are also called qualified, although it can have other meanings.

 Then, say, there is “cold calling”.
 That’s when you call people on the phone “out of the blue” and offer them a free dinner where they can win vouchers (and later they will try to give you some mattresses worth 10,000,000 euros).
 Or, say, a bank that calls people to offer them some new type of loan, even though they have no idea if that person needs a loan.

 The movie “The Wolf Of Wall Street” is actually a true story about a man who found a way to sell shares to people through cold calling.
 The complete dialogue he has with people is called a “script”.
 It is actually an elaborate sales conversation scenario that contains all the development possibilities.
 This is like an algorithm consisting of a series of sentences, and if-then conditions (“if he says he’s divorced, tell him this and that”).
 Once he perfected this “script”, Wolf of Wall Street found the people he hired and learned to use his script, and scaled his sales business to unprecedented proportions.